johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 }
 ```
 <br>
+Notice above that we're passing the output from one LLM invocation to the next.
+This flow-control allows us to guide LLMs
+with task-specific prompts through a series of logical steps.

 I've created helper methods to provision the `TestAgent` and `MultiPhaseEvaluator` class, you can view this in the complete example
 on [Github](https://github.com/johnsosoka/code-examples/blob/main/java/langchain-booking-tests/src/test/java/com/johnsosoka/langchainbookingtests/service/ChatServiceTestIT.java).